-- Marshall County Crossroads – comprised of Marshall County leaders and leadership from the towns of Argos, Bremen, Bourbon, Culver, LaPaz and Plymouth;
+- Marshall County Crossroads – comprised of the towns of Argos, Bremen, Bourbon, Culver, LaPaz and Plymouth and Marshall County;

 Regional capacity workshops are now available to communities wanting to apply for Stellar.
 Visit our workshop page to learn more.
 If you have any questions, please email StellarCommunities@ocra.in.gov.